Global Handwashing Day 2019: Focus on ”Clean Hands for All”

 • Make handwashing a routine part of your family meals.

-• Establish places to wash your hands in the household, in your community, in schools, workplaces, and in health facilities.
+• Establish places to wash your hands in the household, in your community, in schools, workplaces, and

 • Promote effective handwashing behavior change in research, policy, programs, and advocacy.